NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Minor Boon.md

-**Minor Boon:** Once, when you fail a saving throw against an effect that would compel you to take some action against your will, you critically succeed instead.
+Once, when you fail a saving throw against an effect that would compel you to take some action against your will, you critically succeed instead.

 Arazni typically grants this boon for consequential actions or particularly egregious violations of free will.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*